gregwebs/hamlet.js/README.md

 # Development

-Requires coffeescript, although if you are only comfortable changing js I can easily port it to the coffeescript file.
+Requires Coffeescript, although if you are only comfortable changing js I can easily port it to the Coffeescript file.

 ## Testing